wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/README.md

 We introduce an open standard to link a cardano wallet address to a nickname.

-By implementing this standard, any «wallet app»[^WalletApp] achieves the following added values for end users:
+Any «wallet app»[^WalletApp] achieves the following added values for end users by implementing this standard:
 * Users are able to associate their nickname to their wallet, upon creating a wallet or afterwards.
 * To send assets from a wallet, their peers may use the nickname instead of the legacy wallet address.
 * In every context, the application displays the nickname for any wallet (if created).